Guide

 The Icelandic Lava Show

-The charming town of Vik in southern Iceland recently launched a once-in-a-lifetime experience, the only molten lava show in the world, AKA the Icelandic lava show.
+The charming town of Vik in southern Iceland launched a once-in-a-lifetime experience, the only molten lava show in the world, AKA the Icelandic lava show.
+Recently, the Lava Show has also opened in Reykjavik!

 This region was the site of a terrible cataclysm and can still remember the eruption of the Katla volcano of 1918, the most dangerous volcano in the country.